-WWF spent about \pounds 5.5 million euro from 2006 to 2011 on conservation activities in the ASER.
-Per year this comes down to an average of about 0,9 million euro (Figure 11; next page).
-Based on the income and expenditures of previous years, and the planned (new) conservation strategies described in this document, WWF expects it needs to triple that amount, meaning that \pounds 14,4 million euro is needed for the implementation of the ASER Strategy from 2011 - 2020, on average \pounds 1.6 million euro per year.
+WWF spend about US\$5.6 million dollar from 2006 to 2011 on conservation activities in the ASER.
+Per year this comes down to an average of about US\$946.000 dollar (Figure 11).
+Based on the income and expenditures of previous years, and the planned (new) conservation strategies described in this document, WWF expects it needs to triple that amount, meaning that US\$14,4 million dollar is needed for the implementation of the ASER Strategy from 2011 - 2020, on average US\$1.6 million per year.

 In the past ten years WWF-activities in the ASER have been funded by various donors.
-On average, 55% of the funding came from WWF itself, ranging between 19% and 98% in different years.
+On average, 55% of the funding came from WWF, ranging between 19% and 98% in different years.
+On average, 8% of income came from Government Aid Agencies, including UNDP, GEF, SIDA, World Bank, GTZ and SDC.
+On average, 37% of income came from foundations and other private and corporate donors, of which the MAVA Foundation, CITI foundation and Oxfam were quite substantial.